 If you can access another loan or have sufficient cash, you can reinstate the mortgage by making up the missed payments, including the costs, fees, and interest.
 You have a certain time period to facilitate the process after the lender gives you notice.

-To negotiate a workout, you need to initiate the process with an HUD-approved counselor.
+To negotiate a workout, you need to initiate the process with a HUD-approved counselor.
 With his or her assistance, you can do the following:

 If you can refinance your loan at a lower rate and pay off your old financing, you can have a new beginning.
 However, if can be difficult to refinance a mortgage unless your credit is good and your home value and equity are good to excellent.

-To arrange a short sale, contact a real estate agent that specializes in this types of sales.
+To arrange a short sale, contact a real estate agent that specializes in this type of sale.
 Never attempt the short sale yourself.
-In California, all short sale transactions must be overseen by a licensed real estate agent.
+In California, all short-sale transactions must be overseen by a licensed real estate agent.
 After you have hired an agent, determine the listing price.
 It is best to list your property at 10% below the short sale value to encourage offers or to drive up the price.
 If you want to leave some room for negotiation, list the property at 10% higher than the short sale value.

 One thing you have to keep in mind if you sell your home by short sale is that you will probably have to move out immediately after the closing.
 While this may not be difficult to do if you want to leave anyway, you will miss out on the chance to sock some money into savings without having to pay a mortgage.